 Term banks ensure consistent terminology

 Multinational companies need their internal and external communication to be translated into multiple languages.
 Sometimes it’s challenging in multilingual communication to keep the terminology consistent within the company, not to mention external marketing and sales communication.
 A company-level term bank usually solves these challenges.
 It serves the company’s own employees, as well as communication and marketing partners and translators.
 Consistent terminology across the company or group of companies reduces the risk of misunderstanding and unclear communication.
-When high-quality content is ensured as early as the creation phase, translators can ensure consistent terminology by using the same term bank—and any mistakes in the source text will not be repeated in the translation.
+When high-quality content is ensured as early as the creation phase, translators can ensure consistent terminology by using the same term bank.
 Read more about the terminology solution we developed in cooperation with ABB.

 A seamless translation process through integration